VerKnowSys/TheSS-sidekik/README.md

   ```
   gen FILE        # Generate igniters for app
+    --debug           # Generate igniter with more verbose error output
+    --output-dir=dir  # Save files to other dir (default: current dir)
+    --prefix=prefix   # Add prefix to every igniter
   help [COMMAND]  # Display help
   list            # List available addons
   ```

+## Architecture

+Every app is defined as json file that specifies name, template, env variables and list of addons.
+For such configuration hussar generates TheSS igniters for deploying and runnng application with all dependencies.

+### Template

+App templates contain predefined structure and commands for running applications.
+Currently there are templates only for `Rack` and `Rails3` applications that uses git for version control but there are no limitations to add any other app type.

+### Addon

+Usually addon is a dependency service like Redis or Mysql that the main app needs.
+Besides generating TheSS igniter addon also specifies hooks for generating app-level configuration and performing tasks during deploy.

 ## App config syntax